seniel98/SUMO2GRAL/README.md

 - `--weather-day`: The day of the weather data to extract, format (dd.mm.yyyy).
 - `--weather-hour`: The hour of the weather data to extract, format (hh:mm).
 - `--met-file`: The name of the met file.
 (Default: weather.met)
-- `--gral-exe`: The name of the GRAL executable.
-(Default: GRAL.exe)
+- `--gral-dll`: The name of the GRAL dll file.
+(Required for GRAL simulations)
 - `--osm-file`: The name of the OSM file.

 ### Examples